 This attribute is used only by the responding STA in a GAS exchange.
 When true, it indicates that the responding STA willdoes not transmit a GAS Initial Response frame until it receives the query response from the Advertisement Server or a timeout occurs.
 When false, the STA willdoes not wait for a response from the Advertisement Server before transmitting the GAS Initial Response frame.
 The setting of this MIB object is outside the scope of this standard.

-Not sure about 3583.29: “Unlike an AP providing RM capability, an AP Advertisement location capability will not return an “incapable” response if the non-AP STA requests the “remote” location.”
-(I don’t even understand what this means: how can a capability return anything?).

-Change 3590.24 as follows: “While no mechanism is defined to measure the average data rate and the frame error rate, it is expected that numeric values will notnumeric values are not expected to exhibit large nonmonotonic variations in amplitude over the lifetime of a path.”
+Change 3583.29 as follows: “Unlike an AP providing RM capability, an AP Advertisement location capability willdoes not return an “incapable” response if the non-AP STA requests the “remote” location.”Change 3590.24 as follows: “While no mechanism is defined to measure the average data rate and the frame error rate, it is expected that numeric values will notnumeric values are not expected to exhibit large nonmonotonic variations in amplitude over the lifetime of a path.”

 Proposed resolution:

+REVISED

-Make the changes the changes shown under “Proposed changes” for CID 6684 in <this document>.
+Make the changes the changes shown under “Proposed changes” for CID 6684 in <this document>, which mostly change certain instances of “will not” to “does not”.